CPD Course for Professional Equine Therapists

 As well as conventional training, Gillian has studied Equine Therapies in America, France, Germany and Sweden and is committed to giving our equine partners the best possible levels of care and consideration.

-Gillian works with horses from all disciplines and levels from leisure to Olympic and is a member of the Register of Animal Musculoskeletal Practitioners and the Equine Sports Massage Association.
+Gillian works with horses from all disciplines and levels from leisure to Olympic and they all benefit from her honed anatomical palpation skills.